April meeting is cancelled in favor of Easter!

 Orchids 101 will be in the greenhouse with Charlie leading a Q&A discussion.
 Bring your questions – Charlie will bring the answers!

-OUR SHOW is set for Octber 10-12!
+OUR SHOW is set for October 10-12!
 Friday the 10th is setup.
 Please pay attention to signups being handed out at the meeting as we need your help to arrange tables and chairs, and get our vendors in the door with all their orchids and supplies.
 During the show, we need society members to help man the GNTOS table and be on hand to answer questions, etc. We also need clerks to help with the judging taking place Friday evening.
 SO – please sign up (and have some fun too!).
+There is a $1 entry fee for non-helpers and the public, but it enters them into a drawing for a beautiful orchid!

 August 3rd – Growing Orchids Indoors and in Terrariums